- Step 1) Access Eligibility

-Before you begin the online application, if you haven't already, please read the Guidelines provided by the Division that will receive your application.
+Before you begin the online application, if you haven't already, please read the Guidelines provided by the program area that will receive your application.
 Guidelines, Application Tips and Attachment Instructions are available year-round on our Application Documents page.

 All of the Trust's online application forms are available at least one month prior to the deadline (in January and July).
 To complete the application online, please follow the instructions below:

 - Select the appropriate link below based on your advance consult recommendation

 - IMPORTANT: Once you create an account, you will receive an email containing your login information, including a link to your online account.
 SAVE THE EMAILED LINK - You must use the saved link (not the ones below) to return to your saved application.